Introduction

 Additional Options to Stream Without Wi-Fi

-Another option to stream Netflix, Hulu and other Internet-based TV content without Wi-Fi is to use a Samsung Blue-ray player.
-You can plug in an Ethernet cable and run an HDMI cable up to your television set.
-The Wi-Fi on the Blue-ray can be disabled using the remote control through on-screen prompts on your TV set.
-Go to Network and choose Hardwired.
-That will initiate a process where the Blue-ray player will synch up with your router over the Ethernet cable.
-Use a Network Adapter to get an Ethernet cable into the room with the TV set if the router is not in the same room or you don’t already have an Ethernet jack in the wall.
+I offer alternative options below.
+If you choose to get a Samsung Blu-ray player, you would plug an Ethernet cable into the Ethernet port on the back of the player and run an HDMI cable to your television set.
+The Wi-Fi on the Blu-ray can be disabled using the remote control through on-screen prompts on your TV set.
+Go to Settings, then Network and choose Hardwired.
+That will initiate a process where the Blu-ray player will sync up with your router over the Ethernet cable.
+You also have to make sure you do not enable WiFi Direct Connect, and then the Blu-ray player seems to not send out an RF signal, according to my RF meter.
+This is with an Ethernet cable plugged into the Ethernet port on the back.
+Order a certified refurbished Samsung Blu-ray player from Amazon by clicking here.

 Monitoring Wi-Fi from Apple TV and Roku Players and TV Sets